snarflakes/btcticker/README.md

 Update frequency can be changed in the config.yaml file (default is 600 seconds).

-Fork original CODE by "llvllch/btcticker" and customize your coins! or
+Fork original CODE by "llvllch/btcticker" and customize your coins!
+- Update Coins name by changing one of the existing coins to your desired coin in the config.yaml file.
+Example and quirk: Small love potion should be written as small-love-potion (no spaces).
+Make sure you then add an Image to go with the coin.
+Click Image directory, Click Currency directory, and add file there which should be named nameofyourcoin.bmp.

+OR

 Fork my changes and just replace the Axie Graphic for your own.

-Update Coins name by changing one of the existing coins to your desired coin in the config.yaml file.
-Example and quirk: Small love potion should be written as small-love-potion (no spaces).

-Update Graphic (axie) of your custom Coin.
-Click Image directory, Click Currency directory, delete current small-love-potion graphic and upload 100x100bmp file of your own Axie (rename to small-love-potion) or the official SLP graphic.
+ - Update Graphic (axie) of your custom Coin.
+Click Image directory, Click Currency directory, delete current small-love-potion graphic and upload 100x100bmp file of your own Axie (rename to small-love-potion.bmp) or do the same with the official SLP graphic.

 # Contributing